k1moradi/SynapseModelingUtility/README.md

 # Synapse Modelers Workshop
-A GUI to model synaptic recordings
+A simulator program to model synaptic recordings

-This GUI helps simulate synaptic electrophysiology recordings efficiently.
+This program efficiently simulates synaptic electrophysiology recordings.
 Currently, it only supports Tsodyks and Markram's short-term plasticity model.
 Both voltage-clamp and current-clamp traces are supported.
-We also allow the generation of pseudo-traces knowing measures of synaptic activity like the rise and decay times, and paired-pulse ratios.
+It also allows the generation of pseudo-traces knowing measures of synaptic activity like the rise and decay times, and paired-pulse ratios.
 Parallel optimization of multiple traces is allowed.
 Modeling and optimization for most traces take a few seconds using an efficient genetic algorithm, analog mathematical modeling, parallel processing technique, and just-in-time compilation of costly functions.

 ![image](https://user-images.githubusercontent.com/18602635/97099398-da4abc80-165e-11eb-997a-2930a680dffa.png)